 As for other countries you only need to check your manual whether you are OBD2 compliant.

 The OBD-II standard (the part that’s universal across all cars) only specifies codes for certain types of engine problems.
-This means that vehicle manufacturers can (and do!) have their own specific trouble codes and protocols for ABS systems, airbags, stability control systems, and your A/C.

 While these things can be accessed via an OBD-II port, your scan tool needs special software in order to interact with each make of car.

 It interacts with pretty much every major make right out of the box, with no fees or upgrades costs, which means Bluedriver works with:

 North America available makes: